thegridelectric/gridworks-protocol/docs/sdk-types.rst

-SDK for `gridworks-atn <https://pypi.org/project/gridworks-atn/>`_  Types
+SDK for `gridworks-protocol <https://pypi.org/project/gridworks-protocol/>`_  Types
 ===========================================================================

-The Python classes enumerated below provide an interpretation of gridworks-atn type instances (serialized JSON) as Python objects.
+The Python classes enumerated below provide an interpretation of gridworks-protocol type instances (serialized JSON) as Python objects.
 Types are the building blocks for all GridWorks APIs.
 You can read more about how they work `here <https://gridworks.readthedocs.io/en/latest/api-sdk-abi.html>`_, and